 Father Dyer church 2021 stained glass portraits at the State Capitol

 For more information on Father John Lewis Dyer's life and work, read his autobiography The Snowshoe Itinerant, or Mark Fiester’s biography, Look for Me in Heaven.
-To learn more about local Breckenridge history, visit the Breckenridge Heritage Alliance website to browse history articles and blogs, tour a museum, or join a tour.
+To learn more about local Breckenridge history, visit the Breckenridge History website to browse history articles and blogs, tour a museum, or join a tour.

 written by Leigh Girvin